lyqht/sg-tech-events-finder/README.md

 #### Option 2 - Web Scraping

-Since we already have the event url from the parsed RSS, we can visit it directly and just get the relevant event details there from the webpage.
+Since we already have the event url from the parsed RSS, we can also visit it directly and just get the relevant event details there from the webpage.
 These are the selectors if we want to get event details **without requiring the jsdom library** to parse next_data.

 ```js
 const eventStartDateSelector = 'span.eventTimeDisplay-startDate' // <span>Thursday, March 17, 2022</span>